Taneros/Taneros/README.md

 I'm Renat 😃.
 A javascript, mostly front-end Dev 👨‍💻 who is very serious about becoming a senior Dev soon enough.

-I regularly hone my coding skills 🥋 and very soon I'll become JS ninja 🐱‍👤.
+I regularly hone my coding skills 🥋, apart from work, to be able to smash any coding problem into pieces like true JS ninja 🐱‍👤.
 Here is my rating on Codewars:

 [![codewars](https://www.codewars.com/users/Taneros/badges/large "codewars")](https://www.codewars.com/users/Taneros/badges/large)